Jermaine-jay/AuctionApp_MVC/README.md

 * Admin Profile: Admin can easily view vehicles for auction, set starting bids, track the progress of their auctions and change the status of an auction.

+## How it works
+_____
+* Registration: The app uses an email system to confirm a user's email when they register, an email system when they request to change their password, and an email system that sends a link to their mail for password reset.
+The application also has well-secured authentication and authorization mechanisms.

+* Email system: The email system uses a token-based approach to confirm a user's email address.
+When a user registers, a token is generated and sent to their email address.
+The user must then click on the link in the email to confirm their email address.
+This helps to prevent unauthorized users from creating accounts.

+* Authentication and authorization: The application uses a combination of username and password authentication, as well as role-based authorization.
+This ensures that only authorized users can access the application.

 ## Getting Started
 _____